Mint Simple Syrup

 The good news is making flavored simple syrups is easy!
-In just a short time, fresh mint leaves, water and sugar are transformed into a delicious syrup that will add a refreshing burst of mint to drinks and desserts.
+In just a short time, fresh mint leaves,ย water and sugar are transformed into a delicious syrup that will add a refreshing burst of mint toย drinks and desserts.
+If fresh and minty is your vibe, you'll also love my non-alcoholic huge spritz mocktail or my mint julep mocktail.

 Why this recipe works